ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

       Liveliness: AUTOMATIC
       Liveliness lease duration: Infinite

-If you want to learn more about different RMW implementations, refer to the :doc:`About Different Middleware Vendors <../../../Concepts/Intermediate/About-Different-Middleware-Vendors>` concept.
+To learn more about different RMW implementations, see :doc:`About Different Middleware Vendors <../../../Concepts/Intermediate/About-Different-Middleware-Vendors>`.

 5 ros2 service find
 ^^^^^^^^^^^^^^^^^^^

-If you want to find all the services of a specific type, you can use the command:
+To find all the services of a specific type, run:

 .. code-block:: console

   $ ros2 service find <type_name>

-For example, you can find all the ``Empty`` typed services like this:
+For example, to find all ``Empty`` typed services:

 .. code-block:: console